josdejong/workerpool/README.md

 workerpool
 ==========

-Distribute tasks over a pool of workers on node.js and in the browser
+Offload tasks to a pool of workers on node.js and in the browser